briacp/SDLPPXPackager/README.md

 # SDLPPX Packager

 This utility is used to create Trados Return Package files (`SDLRPX`) from a `SDLPPX` file.
 Of course, it assumes you already have translated the content of the `SDLXLIFF` files inside.
+It can also extract the source files inside a `SDLPPX` project and copy them to a `source/` directory (in an OmegaT project, for instance).

 ![alt text](screenshot.png "SDLPPX Packager Screenshot")